tamedu/lazy-loose-money/README.md

 * Guardian can report a pending day, and give a resonable reason why committer can not fullfill his daily commitment (got sick for example)

 * More than one person can be guardians, and guradians can co-report me commitment.
-The more guradians join, the stronger my commitment is
+The more guradians join, the stronger my commitment is.

+* Above features can be extended to a group committers who commit to a same goal and guard each others.

 * Link with real data.
 See https://github.com/Cryptizens/cryptorun-back for example ![alt text](https://s3.eu-central-1.amazonaws.com/cryptorun.be/cryptorun-architecture.png "Back-end architecture")